stongey/PhotoRestore/README.md

-GIMP PLUG-INS FOR RESTORING FADED SLIDES AND PRINTS
+PYTHON SCRIPTS AND GIMP PLUG-INS FOR RESTORING FADED SLIDES AND PRINTS

 NOTE - The original author, Geoff Daniell, has given me (stongey) permission to publish this repository on GitHub in his name.
 Below is Geoff's original Read Me text.